Shapeshifting: Usurpation

-Some transformations are performed to remove the victim from his place, so that the transformer can usurp it.
+Some transformations are performed to remove the victim from his place so that the transformer can usurp it.
 Bisclaveret's wife steals his clothing and traps him in wolf form because she has a lover.
-A witch, in The Wonderful Birch, changed a mother into a sheep to take her place, and had the mother slaughtered; when her stepdaughter married the king, the witch transformed her into a reindeer so as to put her daughter in the queen's place.
-In the Korean Transformation of the Kumiho, a kumiho, a fox with magical powers, transformed itself into an image of the bride, only being detected when her clothing is removed.
+A witch, in The Wonderful Birch, changed a mother into a sheep to take her place, and had the mother slaughtered; when her stepdaughter married the king, the witch transformed her into a reindeer to put her daughter in the queen's place.
+In the Korean Transformation of the Kumiho, a kumiho, a fox with magical powers, transforms itself into an image of the bride, only being detected when her clothing is removed.
 In Brother and Sister, when two children flee from their cruel stepmother, she enchants the streams along the way to transform them.
 While the brother refrains from the first two, which threaten to turn them into tigers and wolves, he is too thirsty at the third, which turns him into a deer.
 The Six Swans are transformed into swans by their stepmother, as are the Children of Lir in Irish mythology.

 Ill-advised wishes

 Many fairy-tale characters have expressed ill-advised wishes to have any child at all, even one that has another form, and had such children born to them.
 At the end of the fairy tale, normally after marriage, such children metamorphose into human form.
 Hans My Hedgehog was born when his father wished for a child, even a hedgehog.
 Even stranger forms are possible: Giambattista Basile included in his Pentamerone the tale of a girl born as a sprig of myrtle, and Italo Calvino, in his Italian Folktales, a girl born as an apple.

-Sometimes, the parent who wishes for a child is told how to gain one, but does not obey the directions perfectly, resulting in the transformed birth.
-In Prince Lindworm, the woman eats two onions, but does not peel one, resulting in her first child being a lindworm.
-In Tatterhood, a woman magically produces two flowers, but disobeys the directions to eat only the beautiful one, resulting her having a beautiful and sweet daughter, but only after a disgusting and hideous one.
+Sometimes, the parent who wishes for a child is told how to gain one but does not obey the directions perfectly, resulting in a transformed birth.
+In Prince Lindworm, the woman eats two onions but does not peel one, resulting in her first child being a lindworm.
+In Tatterhood, a woman magically produces two flowers, but disobeys the directions to eat only the beautiful one, resulting in her having a beautiful and sweet daughter, but only after a disgusting and hideous one.

 Less commonly, ill-advised wishes can transform a person after birth.
 The Seven Ravens are transformed when their father thinks his sons are playing instead of fetching water to christen their newborn and sickly sister, and curses them.
 In Puddocky, when three princes start to quarrel over the beautiful heroine, a witch curses her because of the noise.